You can look at your own CORI. See how to get a copy of my CORI.

 - give you a chance to point out mistakes in the report.

 The Fair Credit Reporting Act gives you the right to point out mistakes in your credit report.
-You also have the right to get the reports correct.
+You also have the right to get the report corrected.
 The Federal Trade Commission is in charge of making companies obey this law.
-It publishes information about how to correct errors on a consumer background report.
+See how to correct errors on a credit report.